RadhityaR6767/appcity/README.md

 helm search repo elasticsearch
 ```

-Run the helm chart like this:
+To install the elasticsearch, you can run the helm chart like this:

 ```
 helm install es elastic/elasticsearch -f ./values.yaml -n es --create-namespace
 ```

-It will get a package from `helm.elastic.co`, then the values.yaml will override some of the content.
-Also this will create a new `Kubernetes Mamespace` called `es` if it doesn’t exist.
+It will pull an "elasticsearch" chart from `https://helm.elastic.co`, then the values.yaml will override some of the content.
+Also this will create a new `Kubernetes Namespace` called `es` if it doesn’t exist.

-Because I run this app on top of Kubernetes Vanilla, I need other storage to save the data.
-So I take a `Persistent Volume` manifest yaml file, and then apply it:
+Because I run this app on top of Kubernetes Vanilla using Kubeadm, I need other storage to save the data.
+So I take a `Persistent Volume` manifest yaml file, and then apply it with this:

 ```
 kubectl apply -f pv-0.yaml
 ```

-Wait for a moment until the storage is bind to the app.
-You can run some various command to check that:
+Wait for a moment until the storage is bound to the app.
+You can run some various command to check the status:

 Check the status of persistent volume: